hexagon5un/barking_dogs_dds_demo/README.md

 ## Arduino??
 C??

 I wrote the code in pretty agnostic C so that it should compile just fine once you replace `setup()` and `loop()` with `main()`.
-At least it works for me.
+That's what you'll find in the `dogs_in_c` directory.
+Works for me.

-Also included, at no extra charge, my Arduino-alike Makefile, and a generic AVR-GCC Makefile (with _far_ too many frills.)
+Also included, at no extra charge, my Arduino-alike Makefile, and a generic AVR-GCC Makefile (with _far_ too many frills) in their respective directories.

 ## Further work?